Lars418/note/README.md

  *Chromium based browsers (e.g. MS Edge) may also be able to install the extension using the link above.
 Keep in mind: The extension has been developed for Google Chrome.
 It might not work as expected in other browsers.*

 ## Languages
-Note is availiable in English and German.
+Notes is availiable in English and German.

 ## Contributing
 (to be done)